mattpe/bcwt/week5.md

    };
    ```
 1. Complete TODO in the code above.
 Call `makeThumbnail` function in `catController` before you add the cat to database.
-1. Upload a new cat in index5.html
+1. Use UI in `wop-ui/ui4` and upload a new cat

 ## Metadata from image
 1. Study [Creating a Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise#Creating_a_Promise)